zuozhenggh/learning-library/developer-library/weblogic-to-oci/tear-down-dbcs/tear-down-dbcs.md

 ## Introduction

-Congratulations!
-You've come so far and completed the workshop, and you might wonder how to clean up resources.
+In this lab you will clean up resources.

 Estimated Lab Time: 15 minutes

-*You should not keep the instances deployed on OCI as part of this workshop running once your are done, or use in any way for actual workloads: since the DB and WebLogic credentials are publically available it would be a security issue.*
+You should not keep the instances deployed on Oracle Cloud Infrastructure (OCI) as part of this workshop running once your are done, or use in any way for actual workloads since the database and WebLogic credentials are publicly available it would be a security issue.

 ### Objectives